 1. Introduction

-For the 21st century, it is projected that the Amazon forest will experience more frequent and more extreme moisture stress (IPCC, 2021), which can induce biodiversity shifts, including changes in functional diversity (Aguirre-Gutiérrez et al., 2019; Esquivel-Muelbert et al., 2018) and impact vegetation ability to store carbon (da Costa et al., 2010; Hubau et al., 2020).
-However, how these climatic changes will affect different components of functional diversity (composition, richness, evenness and divergence; Carmona et al., 2016; Mason et al., 2005) and the role it plays in determining forest carbon storage response remains poorly understood (Esquivel-Muelbert et al., 2017; 2018; Poorter et al., 2015; Sakschewski et al., 2016).
+For the 21st century, it is projected that the Amazon forest will experience more frequent and more extreme moisture stress (IPCC, 2021), which can induce biodiversity shifts, including changes in functional diversity (Aguirre-Gutiérrez et al., 2019; Esquivel-Muelbert et al., 2018) and associated effects on vegetation carbon storage (da Costa et al., 2010; Hubau et al., 2020).
+However, how these climatic changes will affect different components of functional diversity (composition, richness, evenness and divergence; Carmona et al., 2016; Mason et al., 2005) and itsrole in determining vegetation carbon storage remains poorly understood (Esquivel-Muelbert et al., 2017; 2018; Poorter et al., 2015; Sakschewski et al., 2016).

-Functional diversity and its different components plays a vital role in determining ecosystems functioning and its responses to disturbances (Díaz & Cabido, 2001; Song et al., 2014; Cadotte, 2017).
-Ultimately, are the functional traits that compose the communities that respond to biotic and abiotic conditions and also determine ecosystem processes and properties such as carbon storage (Lavorel & Garnier, 2002; Funk et al., 2017; Violle et al., 2007).
+Due to differences in life-history strategies among plants (Adler et al., 2014), functional diversity plays a vital role in determining ecosystems functioning and its responses to disturbances (Díaz & Cabido, 2001; Song et al., 2014; Cadotte, 2017).
+Ultimately, the functional traits that compose the communities shape the response to biotic and abiotic conditions and determine ecosystem processes and properties such as carbon storage (Lavorel & Garnier, 2002; Funk et al., 2017; Violle et al., 2007).
 For example, it is widely accepted that more taxonomically and functionally diverse communities tend to be less impacted by environmental changes (Cadotte et al., 2011; Mori et al., 2013; Sakschewski et al., 2016; Schmitt et al., 2019).
-It has its basis on the “insurance hypothesis”, which postulates that the fact that higher variability of traits (and plant strategies) also provides higher diversity of responses under new environmental conditions (Mori et al., 2013; Yachi & Loreau, 1999) insuring ecosystem functioning by providing a buffer effect against environmental fluctuations (Fauset et al., 2015; Lohbeck et al., 2016; Yachi & Loreau, 1999).
-Such a buffering effect is expected through the process of functional density compensation, when the functional composition of a community (i.e., the occurrence or abundance of trait values) reorganize and adjusts to the new conditions, enabling types of plants that previously exerted a less relevant functional role (low density) to increase their dominance and vice versa (Mori et al., 2013).
+The “insurance hypothesis”, postulates that a higher variability of plant strategies (and associated plant functional traits) provides higher diversity of responses under new environmental conditions (Mori et al., 2013; Yachi & Loreau, 1999), thus promoting ecosystem functioning by providing a buffer effect against environmental fluctuations (Fauset et al., 2015; Lohbeck et al., 2016; Yachi & Loreau, 1999).
+Such a buffering effect is expected through the process of functional density compensation when the functional composition of a community (i.e., the occurrence or abundance of trait values), which enables the functional composition of a community to reorganize and adjust to new environmental conditions, thus enabling types of plants that previously exerted a less relevant functional role (low density) to increase their dominance and vice versa (Mori et al., 2013).

-Hence, environmental changes lead to changes in the abundance of plant strategies that compose the communities and, as a consequence, how they occupy the available functional trait space and determine the different functional diversity components (namely: richness, evenness, divergence; Boersma et al., 2016; Carmona et al., 2019; de Bello et al., 2021 Enquist et al., 2017).
+Hence, environmental changes may lead to changes in the abundance of plant strategies that compose the communities and, as a consequence, how they occupy the available functional trait space and determine the different functional diversity components (namely: richness, evenness, divergence; Boersma et al., 2016; Carmona et al., 2019; de Bello et al., 2021 Enquist et al., 2017).
 For example, reduced precipitation can act like an environmental filtering by selecting a small subset of functional trait combinations that are more suitable to cope with moisture stress.
-In such a scenario, according to the optimal partitioning theory (Cannell & Dewar, 1994; Metcalfe et al., 2010; Thornley, 1972), it is expected the selection of strategies that invest more carbon to fine roots to acquire the most limiting resource that is water, in this case.
-The selection toward a more restricted range of functional trait values can conduct the community to occupy a smaller region of functional trait space (Cornwell et al., 2006; Funk et al., 2017; Kleidon et al., 2009), thus changing all functional diversity components and impacting ecosystem functioning.
+In such a scenario, according to the optimal partitioning theory (Cannell & Dewar, 1994; Metcalfe et al., 2010; Thornley, 1972), the most likely strategy would be the one that invests more carbon to fine root production to acquire the most limiting resource, in this case, water.
+The selection towards a more restricted range of functional trait values can conduct the community to occupy a smaller region of functional trait space (Cornwell et al., 2006; Funk et al., 2017; Kleidon et al., 2009), thus changing all functional diversity components and impacting ecosystem functioning.